sunnamed434/BitMono/docs/source/obfuscationissues/ready-to-run.rst

 Now, build the project and use `.dll` file that has a managed code, instead of native code.

-`For more information, visit: <https://learn.microsoft.com/en-us/dotnet/core/deploying/ready-to-run>`_
+For more information `see here <https://learn.microsoft.com/en-us/dotnet/core/deploying/ready-to-run>`_

 Use .dll File with Managed Code Instead of .exe File
 ----------------------------------------------------